 Maths is based in two separate buildings at the back of the school.
-Over half of our classrooms are only just over a year old, creating new positive learning environments and they are equipped with the most up to date technology.
+Over half of our classrooms are only a couple of years old, creating new positive learning environments and they are equipped with the most up to date technology.

 Mathematics is a popular subject at KS3, KS4 and KS5 and success levels are high.
 Very able pupils are encouraged to take STEP papers alongside A-Level and there are pupils who annually apply to Oxbridge to study Maths based courses.